rgavira123/space-tutorial/README.md

 In this section, you’ll connect the app to a SPACE instance and enable basic pricing-driven self-adaptation.

+### Step 0 — Run a SPACE instance

+To do so, follow this tutorial: [How to run a SPACE instance](https://sphere-docs.vercel.app/docs/2.0.1/api/space/user-guide/run-space-instance).

 ### Step 1 — Install Dependencies

 ```bash